Interactive Art

 Capturing the Moment: LittlePhotoBooth

 The LittlePhotoBooth captures the energy of the evening.
 On Chestnut Street in Creative Cove, the LittlePhotoBooth was set up to provide you all with something to take home.
-Check out some photos and look out for them at the next art walk!
+Check out all the photos in this Facebook Album:

 Painting Together: Lindsey Whitting’s Community Mural

-Lindsey Whitting’s paint-by-numbers mural builds something lasting.
-Designed as a large-scale collaborative piece, the mural invited attendees to pick up a brush and fill in designated sections.
-What began as a numbered outline gradually transforms over the course of the evening into a vibrant, finished artwork.
-The process is just as meaningful as the final result.
-Strangers work side by side, families create together, and participants can physically see their impact take shape in real time.
+Lindsey Whitting’s paint-by-numbers mural was designed as a large-scale collaborative piece.
+The mural invited you all to pick up a brush and paint.
+This is a great display of our community working side by side, families creating together, and participants can watch their impact take shape in real time.

-This installation embodies the essence of community-driven art.
-It’s about participation, connection, and co-creation.
+This installation is about connection and co-creation.
 Kick off summer break with color, creativity, and community, and be part of something that grows with every brushstroke.

 Why Interactive Art Matters